-On 29 November 1745, a rebel army of Scots, led by the ‘young pretender’ Charles Stuart, reached the English city of Derby.
-This would be the furthest that they would reach on their campaign south, in a doomed attempt to restore Stuart rule in Britain.
+On 29 November 1745, the rebel army of Scots, led by Charles Stuart, famously known as ‘Bonnie Prince Charlie’, reached the English city of Derby.
+Their ambitious campaign aimed to restore Stuart rule in Britain but ultimately proved futile.

 The Old Pretender